Holiday Partridge Mirror (Free Pattern!)

 I spent some time teaching a class using one of my premium patterns this past weekend.
 One of the requests from that class was to supply simpler patterns for those that would like to work their way up to the more challenging ones.
 So in answer to that request, I came up with a simpler version of my Partridge & Pear Pattern.
-This one doesn’t have all the bells and whistles of the fancier version, but it definitely has potential.

 I decided to use this little pattern to revamp a thrift store wood framed mirror that I have been storing for a while.